-The selection committee for the 2013-2014 Immigrant Success Awards has not yet been announced.
-It will be composed of representatives from business, community agencies and HR.
-View last year’s selection committee below.
+The selection committee for the 2013-2014 Immigrant Success Awards has now been announced.
+It is composed of representatives from business, community agencies and HR.

 The IS Awards selection committee is sponsored by Steam Whistle Brewing.

 Paula was born in Bogota, Colombia, and raised in Trinidad and Tobago.
 She began her career in language instruction, and after immigrating to Canada in 2001 she became a certified ESL instructor and worked for several years teaching and managing ESL programs.

 Paula is current a member of the Talent Management Solutions team at Drake International.
 Prior to this she worked as a specialist in talent acquisition and employer relations at Career Edge Organization.

 Paula has served as a mentor to newcomers, has been a member of advisory committees for training programs for internationally educated professionals and for TRIEC’s Professional Immigrant Networks (PINs initiative).